amitgds/intent_tasks/new-cracker/readme.md

     docker-compose logs db
     ```
   - Verify the credentials in `config/.env` match the `docker-compose.yml` settings.
+  - Confirm the database was imported correctly using the `import_database.php` script.
 - **MySQL Deprecation Warning**:
   - If you see a warning about `mysql_native_password`, update the MySQL user:
     ```bash